sarvajeetsuman/sevika-tms/README.md

 ## 📧 Contact

-For questions or feedback, please contact: info@sevika.online
+For questions or feedback, please contact: contact@sevika.online